gcalvoCR/remote-desktop-winappdriver/README.md

 ## Disclamer

-- The tests could be run from the command line but this is out of the scope of this repo.
+- The tests should be run from the command line (CMD), but this is out of the scope of this repo.
+- This repo doesn't take in count any management tool, in order to make it really useful, you should integrate it to a reporter tool.

+Have any questions?
+Feel free to reach out to me!

 ### by Gabriel Calvo Vargas